 You have scoured job boards for the perfect position, compared average salaries by both job title and location, and distilled all your professional experience — your skills, your certifications, your achievements — into a clean and crisp new resume.

 You’ve even scored an interview.
 You have done so much work.
 But there’s one more thing you have to do:

 As if job interviews weren’t stressful enough, what with trying to remember the right things to say and all, you also have to think about your interview attire.
 Interviews are all about showing yourself in the best possible light, and your interview outfit is part of that, says Heather Tranen, founder of Schtick, which offers career coaching and personal branding.

+That first impression with a hiring manager is everything.
 “Showing up to an interview polished and dressed appropriately for the role you are interviewing for shows that you put effort into yourself and into understanding the organization's culture,” Tranen says.
-She adds that a good interview outfit can help with your confidence going into the interview.
-“If you feel great on the outside it will calm the inner crazy person shrieking insecurities inside your head.”
+A good interview outfit amps up your confidence going into the interview.
+If you feel comfortable on the outside, you'll feel comfortable on the inside.

 Deciding what to wear, when

-“Lately it seems like hoodie culture of the Silicon Valley start-up world has replaced the boxy pantsuits of the Wall Street glory days,” Tranen says.
+“Lately it seems like the hoodie culture of the Silicon Valley start-up world has replaced the boxy pantsuits of the Wall Street glory days,” Tranen says.
 “However, many industries still remain fairly traditional.
 While many companies are relaxing their dress codes, a lot of industries, such as finance and law, expect you to be on your suit A-game when you come in for an interview.”

 6 tips for dressing for job interview success